 Use spreadsheets!
-I encouraged you to create simple graphs in the last homework.
-That required that you enter some numbers into something like Excel, Calc or Google Sheets.
-We will benefit from spreadsheets throughout this course, but this is not where their utility stops.
-Being able to do some quick formulae and vlookups in Excel are common skills used outside Uni.
+You will inevitably have to at some point enter some numbers into something like LibreCalc, Microsoft Excel, or Google Sheets.
+We will benefit from spreadsheets throughout this module, but this is not where their utility stops.
+Being able to do some quick formulae and vlookups in Excel are common skills needed outside Uni.

-Especially for teachers, I believe, spreadsheets are an essential skill: for grades, averages, homework, quick stats on exams, lesson planning, Sitzplan (oh memories :D), what have you.
+Especially for teachers, spreadsheets are an essential skill: for grades, averages, homework, quick stats on exams, lesson planning, Sitzplan (oh memories :D), what have you.
 If you know your way around Excel, you can speed up your tax returns (Steuererklärung) a lot, too.
 Many teachers end up working as freelancers.
 For a freelancer (and anyone else really), gathering your receipts, bills and pay slips neatly arranged and categorized as data in a spreadsheet can save you endless amounts of time and even money.

 This is not where it stops though.
 Timetables and To-Do-Lists are also neat to do in a spreadsheet if you need more fine-grained control over the layout than the clunky online calendar you are probably using.
 Here are some things I have used spreadsheets for in the past: notes, training log, travel plans, shopping lists.
 You could even use them for recipes or counting calories if that's what you're into.
-I've since moved past Excel and use only plain text files.
-If I need to do some maths or stats I use .csv and R. That would be the ultra-nerd level so don't be scared of a spreadsheet ;).